joshuaavalon/docker-cloudflare/README.md

 ## Release

-`master` branch will be build by Travis CI weekly and push to `latest` and `arm32v6` to receive latest security update from upstream images.
+`master` branch will be built by Travis CI weekly and push to `latest` and `arm32v6` to receive latest security update from upstream images.

 All arm32v6 images will have a `arm32v6` prefix on tags.